fr3qu3ncy/mct-button-box/README.md

 1. **Open your sim racing game** and go to the controls or key bindings menu.
 2. **Assign each button** on the button box to your desired in-game actions (e.g., headlights, pit limiter, radio, etc.) by pressing the physical button when prompted by the game.
-3. **Latching Buttons (I & J)**: These are designed for functions like turn indicators, using a 3-way toggle switch.
+3. **Latching Buttons (I & J)**: These are designed for functions like turn indicators, using a toggle switch or a latching button.
 When you switch to the "on" position, a key press is sent; when you switch back to "off", the key press is sent again.
-This mimics the behaviour of indicator switches found in GT race cars, where toggling the switch activates or deactivates the indicator.
+This mimics the behaviour of indicator 3-way toggle switches found in GT race cars, where toggling the switch activates or deactivates the indicator (left and right).

 ## Notes